MultiMachineBuilder/MultiMachineBuilder.github.io/index.md

 * ...and more in future

 Content:
-* Selection of over 1760 different items, including 461 blocks
+* Selection of over 1760 different items, including 466 blocks
 * 61 materials, including 24 naturally generated ones
 * 19 different machines
 * Hundreds of parts
-* 9 voltages
+* 9 voltages, 3 currently available for machines and 1 for power transmission only
 * 17 material form factors
 * 21 types of machines
 * 13 wire materials